gridap/GridapTalks/presentation.md

 ## Computational math research

 PhD students (3-4y), postdocs (1-3y)

-* Starting from scratch every time not an option (hard to reach state-of-the-art interface)
+* Starting from scratch every time not an option (hard to reach state-of-the-art boundary)

-* New algorithms to be implemented, may involve extensions of the library core
+* New numerical algorithms to be implemented, may involve extensions of the PDE discretisation library core

-* Get into these libraries is *very time-consuming*
+* Get into these libraries is *very time-consuming* (no computer scientists, poor productivity)

 ## Dynamically- vs. statically-typed languages

 Dynamically-typed languages:

-* **Productivity**: More expressive, no compilation step (problematic for large libraries), interactive development (debugging on-the-fly), better for math-related bugs (no benefit from static compilation), no set-up of environment (compilers, system libraries, etc)
+* **Productivity**: More expressive (duck typing), no compilation step (problematic for large libraries), interactive development (debugging on-the-fly e.g. in `ATOM`), static compilation not detecting math-related bugs, no set-up of environment (compilers, system libraries, etc) [...]

 Statically-typed languages: